sohaibfurqan92/wya-react-assessment/README.md

  - Search should trigger on pressing the 'Enter' key

  ** *NOTE: Though this is not something I would do in production, I've committed the .env file to Gihub for this project because I wanted to give you everything you would need to run the app* **

+ I have also created a short walkthrough video in case you're interested: (Technical assessment walkthrough)[https://youtu.be/uorz_AsUSZA]

+ Thank you.